We Are Scientists at Rough Trade East

 Having released four studio albums and toured extensively, We Are Scientists have progressively built a solid and faithful audience, well represented at the venue.
 During their 40-minute set they played all the songs from the new record, plus their most famous hit from the 2006 album With Love and Squalor, Nobody Move, Nobody Get Hurt (during which, the singer Keith Murray jumped into the crowd with his microphone and his guitar!).
 While playing these new tracks – which seem perfectly in line with the typical sound of We Are Scientists- the three guys joked and chatted with the audience about their records, songs and music.
 Finger-pointing, air-punching, head-banging and all the representative signs of enjoyment of the indie rock world were well represented by the crowd, packed with youngsters full of energy and ready to jump and shout.
 This energy and vitality are the best features and skills of We Are Scientists, a sadly underrated band with really good musical ideas.

 Like their music, their live set is fresh, fast and full of catchy sense of humour, which is something always valuable in a power pop trio.

 Photos: Lorenzo Cibario

-For further information about We Are Scientists and future events visit here
+For further information and future events visit We Are Scientists’ website here.

 Watch the video for Make It Easy here: